atuosto1/Macro_Music_Listening_Habits/README.md

 ### Getting Data:
 The notebook pulls all Last.fm data live via API calls, though a full run will take a while due to the rate-limit delay.
 The notebook currently pulls weekly data for a single hardcoded Last.fm username.
 To reproduce for a different listener, swap the user= parameter in the API calls (a more efficient way to do this is to use f' strings and create a user variable that can easily be changed).
 FRED data is pulled live via fredapi and requires no manual downloads.
-I reference the .csv file I created when constructing the graphs.
-In order to avoid errors, replace my path name with your own file path.
+I reference the .csv file I created when constructing the graphs in Python and when running the regressions in R. In order to avoid errors, replace my path name with your own file path.
+All .csv files are included in this repository under "Data" folder.

 ## Methodology
 ### Step 1: Collect Weekly Listening Data